 If you’ve added Google Ads as a Marketing Source

 , Converge fetches your campaigns, ad sets, and ads—including their unique IDs.
-We then matches those IDs with what we find in the landing page URL.
+We then match those IDs with what we find in the landing page URL.

 So we can attribute: